 So, it’s not really the case that rats grind down their teeth because they keep growing, but rather the opposite: the rat’s teeth never stop growing because they keep grinding them down in nature as a result of their diet.

 In captivity, this is a little bit different.
 Pet rats have a very different diet from wild rats.
 They use their teeth to a much lesser extent and as a result, they wear down much less.
-Therefore, they need chew toys to grind down their teeth to prevent them from getting too long.
+Therefore, they need access to chew toys to grind down their teeth to prevent them from getting too long.

 Why do rats have yellow teeth?